mkgask/pppt/readme.md

 You can create paiza php program in 2nd level directory.

-And go to /vagrant directory, you can boot tester.php and your paiza php program test start.
+And go to /vagrant directory, you can boot ./pppt bash script and your paiza php program test start.

 ```
 vagrant@vagrant-ubuntu-trusty-64:~$ cd /vagrant
-vagrant@vagrant-ubuntu-trusty-64:/vagrant$ php tester.php d002
+vagrant@vagrant-ubuntu-trusty-64:/vagrant$ ./pppt pppt_test
 ```